juxor/afaq/markdown/secI5.md

 to power and against the possible tyranny of the majority."_ [**Errico
 Malatesta: His Life and Ideas**, p.
 161]

- However, rather than draw elitist conclusions from this fact of life under capitalism and urge forms of government and organisation which restrict popular participation (and promote rule, and tyranny, by the few) -- as classical liberals do -- libertarians argue that only a process of self- liberation through struggle and participation can break up the mass into free, self-managing individuals (as discussed in [section H.2.11](secH2.html#sech211) attempts by Leninists to portray anarchists as elitists are both hypocritical and false).
+However, rather than draw elitist conclusions from this fact of life under capitalism and urge forms of government and organisation which restrict popular participation (and promote rule, and tyranny, by the few) -- as classical liberals do -- libertarians argue that only a process of self- liberation through struggle and participation can break up the mass into free, self-managing individuals (as discussed in [section H.2.11](secH2.html#sech211) attempts by Leninists to portray anarchists as elitists are both hypocritical and wrong).
 Moreover, we also argue that participation and self-management is the only way that majorities can come to see the point of minority ideas and for seeing the importance of protecting minority freedoms.
 This means that any attempt to restrict participation in